-Saint Louis University will celebrate the accomplishments of May 2022 graduates with a return to an in-person commencement ceremony, preceded by in-person precommencements for each individual college and school.
+Saint Louis University will celebrate the accomplishments of graduates with the Spring 2023 commencement ceremony, preceded by in-person precommencements for each individual college and school.

 Before the main commencement ceremony, individual schools and colleges will host their own precommencement ceremonies.
 Those ceremonies give spring graduates a chance to walk across the stage and be recognized.

 The first precommencement ceremony this year will be at 8 a.m. on Thursday, May 18, when the College for Public Health and Social Justice hosts their event at Chaifetz Arena.

 Precommencement ceremonies are scheduled for Thursday and Friday.
 A complete schedule of precommencement ceremonies can be found on the commencement website.